All Episodes

 All right, let me go to Ron Christie.

-Hey Ron, it is a ironic that she talks about uh sexism and misogyny and homophobia and Islamophobia, and meanwhile, she takes money from countries like Saudi Arabia that treat women like crap and kill gays and lesbians and persecute Christians and Jews and never criticizes them.
+And meanwhile, she takes money from countries like Saudi Arabia that treat women like crap and kill gays and lesbians and persecute Christians and Jews and never criticizes them.

-Well, this is I think is a fair question.
+Well, this is, I think, is a fair question.

 Do you believe Juanita Broderick, Jessica?

-We Sean, we've talked about this, and this was the end of I didn't ask if it's a big thing.
+Sean, we've talked about this, and this was the end of the day.

 Did I ask if we talked about it?

-I'm asking, do you believe do you believe Juanita Broderick?
+I'm asking, do you believe Juanita Broderick?

-I I don't know of a single investigation.
+With all due respect, I don't know of a single investigation.

-I don't remember Ken Star I don't remember Ken Starr looking into it.
+I don't remember Ken Starr looking into it.

 No, within the scope of the Whitewater investigation.